sekoyo/debounce.lodash/README.md

 import { debounce, throttle } from 'ts-debounce-throttle'
 ```

-All credits go to [lodash](https://lodash.com/).
-The functions are taken from there and Typescript'ed up and very slightly modified to reduce bundle size.
+The functions are almost identical to the lodash ones and the same tests pass.